Moreno (singer)

-Moreno (born Moreno Donadoni on November 27, 1989) is an Italian rapper.
+Moreno (born Moreno Donadoni on 27 November 1989) is an Italian rapper and singer.
 He rose to fame after winning the 12th series of the Italian talent show Amici di Maria De Filippi.

 He has recorded 3 albums and over 10 singles, selling over 200,000 copies in Italy as of 2019.
 He has worked with some of the most important figures on the contemporary Italian music scene like Emma Marrone, Fiorella Mannoia, J-Ax, Annalisa, Club Dogo, Alex Britti, Federica Abbate and Fabri Fibra.

 Moreno participated once at Sanremo Music Festival and won two Wind Music Awards.

 Biography

 Donadoni was born in Genova but his mother is from Palermo and his father is from Naples.

 In February 2013 Moreno joins Amici di Maria De Filippi, becoming the first rapper to be admitted to the talent show.
 Below he joined the Fase Serale of the program and became part of the team led by Emma Marrone.
-On June 1, 2013, he was proclaimed the winner of the talent show, and was also awarded the journalistic critics' prize.
+On 1 June 2013 he was proclaimed the winner of the talent show, and was also awarded the journalistic critics' prize.

-His debut album, Stecca, was released in June 2013 and, as of July 2013, has spent eight weeks at number one on the Italian Albums Chart, being certified triple platinum by the FIMI for over 120,000 units sold.
+His debut album, Stecca, was released in June 2013 and, as of July 2013 has spent eight weeks at number one on the Italian Albums Chart, being certified triple platinum by the FIMI for over 120,000 units sold.
 His debut single, "Che confusione", peaked at number six of Italian's chart and was lately certified Platinum by the FIMI for over 30,000 units sold.
 Both the album and the single are the most successful records of the rapper, winning two Wind Music Awards in 2014.